youyanggu/covid19_projections/infections.md

 | [Wisconsin](/us-wi)            |           9,574 |    6,790 |    3,512 |    2,262 |    1,531 |      907 |      381 |       96 |       21 |
 | [Wyoming](/us-wy)              |             N/A |      N/A |      N/A |      N/A |      N/A |      N/A |      N/A |      N/A |      N/A |

-## When will each state be under X infections?
+## When will each state have fewer than X infected indidviduals?

 |                                |   10,000 infections |   5,000 infections |   2,500 infections |   1,000 infections |
 |--------------------------------|---------------------|--------------------|--------------------|--------------------|